MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

    ![Origin trials](./ad-selection-api-images/origin-trials.png)

-1. Complete the form for each domain you intend to use with the Ad Selection API and make sure to provide a valid developer contact:
+   The **Origin Trial Registration** form opens:

    ![Registration form](./ad-selection-api-images/reg-form.png)

+1. Fill in the form.

+   * In the **Domain** text box, enter a single domain.

+   * In the **Subdomain Support** section, select the **Yes** or **No** option button.

+   * In the **Email Address** text box, provide a valid developer contact for the domain.

+   * In the **Origin Trial Name** text box, enter **Ad Selection API**.

+1. Click the **Submit** button.

-   * When you receive your OT token, this can be used on the provided domain(s) to enable Ad Selection APIs for testing with supported Microsoft Edge clients.
+   After you receive an OT token for the domain, use the OT token in the `attestations.json` file for that domain, to enable using and testing the Ad Selection APIs with supported Microsoft Edge clients.

 1. To complete attestation and allow for continued access to the Ad Selection API, you'll need to host a JSON file named `attestations.json` on each domain at a `/.well-known/` path.
 For example: `https://contoso.example/.well-known/ad-selection-attestations.json`.

-   This JSON file must conform to the following standards below, and must include the created OT token as well as a list of APIs.
+   The `attestations.json` file for a domain must conform to the following standards below, and must include the created OT token as well as a list of APIs.

 <!-- ------------------------------ -->